glbala87/ELLA_tool/docs/technical/production-tasks.md

 where `analysis_id` is the last part of the URL shown in ELLA, e.g. [...]/workflows/analyses/**12345**.

-Note that this will not delete any interpretations that have been performed within the analysis; instead, `analysis_id` is set to `NULL` in the `alleleassessment`, `referenceassessment`, `allelereport` and `geneassessment` tables.
+Note that this will not delete any assessments that have been performed within the analysis; instead, `analysis_id` is set to `NULL` in the `alleleassessment`, `referenceassessment`, `allelereport` and `geneassessment` tables.
 This means that any associated allele assessments will appear as having been done in a variant workflow (i.e. independent of the analysis) after analysis deletion.

 ## Delete allele interpretation